Get a quote now!

 Co-insurance applies to every claim.
 However, the full deductible only applies to the policy period.

 The format of our deductible is what is often called an “aging deductible.”
 This means your deductible increases only as your pet ages and becomes more susceptible to illness or injury.
 Just as with any other insurance, premiums may increase over time, but this will only be due to inflation or other outside forces, not because of your dog’s or cat’s health or your claims activity.

-Typically, we’re able to process your claim reimbursement within 5 to 10 business days of receiving your claim.
+Typically, Petline Insurance Company is able to process your claim reimbursement within 5 to 10 business days of receiving your claim.
 More complex claims (such as those which involve multiple conditions) may take longer.
-In the event of a claim delay, such as an incomplete claim form, we’ll notify you in writing.
+In the event of a claim delay, such as an incomplete claim form, they’ll notify you in writing.